minusobjects/Message-Medium/README.md

 Through the Rails backend, stories are associated with topics and can be 'liked' by users.
 Database associations allow for a record of all stories and responses that any user has liked.
 By comparing data from the `likes` table with user information, various React components can detect whether or not the logged-in user has liked a story or response, updating their styles accordingly.

-The goal was to seamlessly integrate the experience of 'liking' into the site, i.e. by showing a story's 'likes' in a sidebar that appears and disappears according to the user's positiion in the story (via JavaScript and CSS).
+The goal was to seamlessly integrate the experience of 'liking' into the site, i.e. by showing a story's 'likes' in a sidebar that appears and disappears according to the user's position in the story (via JavaScript and CSS).

 ## Future Directions for the Project